Benefits of owning an electric vehicle

 If you are a resident or business in Redbridge that owns an electric vehicle or you’re thinking about purchasing an electric vehicle or plug-in hybrid you can suggest a location and request the installation of an on-street electric vehicle charge point near to where you live or work.

 Alternatively, you can suggest a location for a charge point by emailing email@example.com.
 We will register your interest to help us determine local demand for new charge points.

 Charging my electric vehicle at home

 If you have off-street parking and would like to install a home charge point you may be eligible for a grant from the Office of Low Emissions Vehicles (OLEV) to help cover some of the costs.

-A person who for any purpose places any rope, wire or other apparatus across a highway in such a manner as to be likely to cause danger to persons using the highway is, unless he proves that he had taken all necessary means to give adequate warning of the danger, guilty of an offence and liable to a fine.
+A person who for any purpose places any rope, wire or other apparatus across a highway in such a manner as to be likely to cause danger to persons using the highway is, unless they prove that they had taken all necessary means to give adequate warning of the danger, guilty of an offence and liable to a fine.

 If a passer-by injures themselves due to your cable, you can be held responsible.
 Furthermore, a cable across the ground can limit accessibility of the footway and can impact negatively on people with disabilities.
 If you do not have off-street parking, you should not trail your cable across the pavement, including the use of pavement drainage channels or a cable protector.